 Next, add in all of your other ingredients to the bowl.

 Mix everything together until a batter forms.
 Scoop about 1/3 cup quantities of batter and add to a hot frying pan and cook until crispy on both sides.

 Serve fritters with your favourite sauce (I like mayo) and a sprinkle of fresh parsley.

-This fritter recipe has become my go to.
-It is so adaptable!
+This fritter recipe is also pretty forgiving and can be adapted with what veggies you have on hand.
 When it is the end of the week, see what vegetables you have around and throw them in as well for a delicious variation.
-My favourite alternative would be the addition of grated sweet potato with the zucchini, although peas and corn always work well.
+My favourite alternative would be the addition of grated sweet potato with the zucchini, although peas and corn are always a favourite.